simtactics/mysimulation/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+I license this project under either the GPL-3.0 or the EUPL-1.2 license – your choice.
+See [LICENSE-GPL](LICENSE-GPL) or [LICENSE-EUPL](LICENSE-EUPL) for details.

 ## Disclaimer

-My Simulation is not in any way affiliated with Electronic Arts, Maxis or The Sims, it is an unofficial community run project.
+*My Simulation is not in any way affiliated with Electronic Arts, Maxis or The Sims, it is an unofficial community run project.*